 Parameter Description at_min Sets the minimum adaptive timeout (in seconds).
 Default value is 0.
 The at_min parameter is the minimum processing time that a server will report.
 Clients base their timeouts on this value, but they do not use this value directly.
 If you experience cases in which, for unknown reasons, the adaptive timeout value is too short and clients time out their RPCs (usually due to temporary network outages), then you can increase the at_min value to compensate for this.
 Ideally, users should leave at_min set to its default. at_max Sets the maximum adaptive timeout (in seconds).
-In Lustre 1.6.5, the default value is 0 .
-This setting causes adaptive timeouts to be disabled and the old fixed-timeout method (obd_timeout) to be used.
 The at_max parameter is an upper-limit on the service time estimate, and is used as a 'failsafe' in case of rogue/bad/buggy code that would lead to never-ending estimate increases.
 If at_max is reached, an RPC request is considered 'broken' and should time out.
+Setting at_max to 0 causes adaptive timeouts to be disabled and the old fixed-timeout method (obd_timeout) to be used.
+This is the default value in Lustre 1.6.5.
 NOTE : It is possible that slow hardware might validly cause the service estimate to increase beyond the default value of at_max.
 In this case, you should increase at_max to the maximum time you are willing to wait for an RPC completion. at_history Sets a time period (in seconds) within which adaptive timeouts remember the slowest event that occurred.
 Default value is 600.